IsraelCabrera/frigate/docs/docs/configuration/audio_detectors.md

 ### Audio Transcription

-Frigate supports fully local audio transcription using either `sherpa-onnx` or OpenAI’s open-source Whisper models via `faster-whisper`.
+Security supports fully local audio transcription using either `sherpa-onnx` or OpenAI’s open-source Whisper models via `faster-whisper`.
 To enable transcription, enable it in your config.
 Note that audio detection must also be enabled as described above in order to use audio transcription features.

 ```yaml
 audio_transcription: